-It used to be that an affordable deck was built with treated wood of some type.
-For those with a bigger budget, a redwood deck was the way to go.
-However, once the movement towards an "outdoor living" lifestyle began to become more popular, deck designs evolved as did the need for more versatile, longer-lasting materials.
+It used to be that an affordable deck might be built with treated wood of some type.
+For those with a bigger budget, a redwood deck was often considered the way to go.
+However, once the movement towards an "outdoor living" lifestyle began to become more popular, deck designs evolved - as did the need for more versatile, longer-lasting decking materials.

 Surprisingly, however, despite the growing popularity of composite decking materials, they have yet to overtake treated wood.
 In fact, according to a leading producer of wood preservatives, Arch Treatment Technologies, almost 75 percent of all new decks built in the U.S. use pressure-treated (PT) lumber.

 Despite the perceived quality and inherent beauty of natural wood, it appears that the most common deck-building material in the U.S. today is still treated wood.

 Extra strength without sacrificing appearance.
 This ubiquitous type of wood is the most popular decking material on the market today, which isn't surprising given that pressure-treated (PT) decking is inexpensive, very durable for its price, and easy to stain in practically any color.

 However, for many others, classic redwood or cedar decks are still a top choice.
 According to an article at Popular Mechanics,

 For many purists, the only choices for decking are redwood or red cedar.
 Both of these western softwoods are prized for their rich color and natural beauty, and because they aren't pumped full of chemicals or preservatives.
 Both species contain tannins and oils that make them naturally resistant to rot, decay and voracious insects.

 If you choose to go with redwood, The California Redwood Association (CRA) recommends that you go with sapwood-streaked construction common or deck common redwood for the decking material.